elizabetheinstein/Algorithms/README.md

 # Algorithms

+### Problems have been sourced from algoexpert.io and leetcode.com.
-Practicing Algorithms in JavaScript and Python
+### Solutions are written in JavaScript and Python and organized by category.

 Sorting Algorithms:
 1. [Bubble Sort (AlgoExpert)](https://www.algoexpert.io/questions/Bubble%20Sort)